hexdump0815/imagebuilder/doc/building-own-kernels.md

 it is a good idea to check if there is still enough disk space available in /boot and /lib/modules before the installation step.

+in case one wants to change kernel options beyond the ones used by default it is possible to run "make menuconfig" before the kernel build make (the "make -j 4 ..." or similar one) to add, change or remove kernel config options.

 ## what to do with the freshly built kernel to test and use it?

 this is described in the file "installing-a-newer-kernel.md"